StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Working-Area
 ## Questions
 + Do we really have to name the files according to the names mentioned in the slides?
++ Problem: The model works quite well on the dataset but not on webcam input.
   + The dataset really isn't the best...
      + 68% of the data is missing some key points
      + The perspective is not really useful for input from a webcam or something
-+
+  + Should we try some form of augmentation?
+I saw people do all kinds of things
+    + rotation, brightness, horizontal/vertical shift, random noise

 ## Ideas
-+ Simulate the rotation of the faces.
++ Applying augmentations to the data (rotation, brightness, horizontal/vertical shift, random noise)

 ## Notes
 + The "test dataset" doesn't include labels for the data.